jithu5/python-snake-game/Readme.md

 # Snake Game

 **This is a simple implementation of the classic Snake game using Python's turtle module.
-The game involves controlling a snake to eat food, grow in size, and avoid collisions with the walls and its own tail.**
+The game involves controlling a snake to eat food, grow in size, and avoid collisions with the walls and its own tail.The game also tracks the highest score achieved during the session.**

 ## Files

 - main.py: The main entry point of the game.
 It sets up the game screen, initializes the snake, food, and scoreboard, and contains the game loop.
 - snake.py: Contains the Snake class, which manages the snake's segments, movement, and direction controls.
 - food.py: Contains the Food class, which manages the food's appearance and random positioning on the screen.
-- score_board.py: Contains the Scoreboard class, which manages the score display and game over message.
+- score_board.py: Contains the Scoreboard class, which manages the score display, game over message and high score tracking.

 ---